10 Best Deeptech for February 2026

 Risk Factors

-- Geopolitical risks in telecom equipment supply
+- Geopolitical risks affecting manufacturing and supply chains

 | Metric | Value |